 Articles, activities for boomers & seniors

+Fall!
+It’s a great time to get outside and enjoy cool, crisp days and bright sunshine.
 You can try a new sport or activity or take up one that you haven’t participated in for some time.
-Here are some ideas for enjoying the outdoors now and in the coming weeks.
+Walking for charity or biking with a team can give the activity an entirely different dimension.
+From kayaking to fishing to riding a tandem bike, here are some ideas for enjoying the outdoors now and in the coming weeks.

 Since 1988 Celtic Cultural Alliance (CCA) has been hosting the Celtic Classic Highland Games and Festival in Bethlehem each September.
 The 32nd Annual Celtic Classic is presented by Celtic Cultural Alliance, an organization dedicated to preserving and promoting the Celtic heritage through education, musical presentations, and traditional competitions.
 Competitions include piping, haggis eating, fiddle, dance and the National Highland Games Championship.
 September 27-29. celticfest.org.